-This article / blog post is Copyright Cate Russell-Cole 2013.
+This article / blog post is Copyright Cate Russell-Cole 2014.
 All rights are reserved Internationally.
 You may not reproduce it in any form, in part of whole, without Cate’s prior written permission.
 That includes usage in forms such as print, audio and digital imaging including pdf, jpg, png etc. A fee may be requested for re-using her work if it is for a commercial venture.